KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

         }
     }

-And call this function in the update function which gets called every tick.
+Then call this function in the update function which gets called every tick.

 .. code-block:: cpp